galicae/python-novice/episodes/07-for-loops.md

 2
 ```

-## The Accumulator pattern turns many values into one.
+## The Accumulator pattern turns many values into one

 - A common pattern in programs is to:
   1. Initialize an *accumulator* variable to zero, the empty string, or the empty list.